 - Digital Wallets (Chase Pay, Android Pay, Apple Pay, Samsung Pay)

-To give you an idea of the bonus categories, this is an example of Chase Freedom’s 2017 calendar.
 While there are some changes each year, the 5% reward calendar remains relatively static.

-To maximize the Chase Trifecta, use your Chase Freedom for the first $1,500 of combined spending in the bonus categories.
-Do this even if you own the Sapphire Preferred that earns an unlimited 2 points per $1 on travel and dining or the Ink Preferred that earns 3 points per $1 on phone, internet, cable tv and other business-type purchases.
+To maximize the Chase Trifecta, use your Chase Freedom® for the first $1,500 of combined spending in the bonus categories.
+Do this even if you own the Sapphire Preferred that earns an unlimited 2 points per $1 on travel and dining or the Ink Preferred that earns 3 points per $1 on phone, internet, cable tv, and other business-type purchases.

-- 5% rewards for the most common purchase categories
+- 5% rewards for the most common purchase categories that are activated

 - Points can be transferred to Ultimate Rewards partner with the Chase Sapphire or Ink Business Preferred